seapagan/simple-toml-settings/docs/usage.md

 used to save the settings.
 If you change the settings in your app, you should increment the schema version.
 This will cause the settings to be re-saved with the new schema version.
-At the moment, this is not used for anything, but it wil be used in the fiture to detect outdated settings files and to allow automatic migration of settings.
+At the moment, this is not used for anything, but it wil be used in the future to detect outdated settings files and to allow automatic migration of settings.

 By default the `schema_version` is set to `none`.
 You can change this by